Do Unions Shape Political Ideologies at Work?: Institutional Background

 Union certification requires the employer to bargain ``in good faith" with the union.
-This bargaining generally aims at concluding a first contract between union and employer.
-While there is no legal obligation to reach such an agreement, evidence suggests that in 55-85\% of winning elections a first contract is reached within three years of the election \citep{CRS2013}.
+This bargaining generally aims at concluding a first contract between the union and the employer.
+However, as there is no legal obligation to reach such an agreement, only about 55\% of certifications yield a first contract within two years of the election \citep{Ferguson2008}.
 When both parties cannot reach a first agreement (or when subsequently they are disputing over the terms and conditions of the first contract), they can consult a neutral third party to resolve disputes via mediation or arbitration.
 After one year has passed since certification, employees can also decide to hold a decertification election to vote out the union.

 The NLRA also lays out which employees may form a bargaining unit.
 While a bargaining unit can generally include all professional and nonprofessional employees at an establishment, managers and supervisors are always excluded.\footnote{The NLRA uses a rather broad definition for supervisors.
 It includes all individuals who have the authority to assign and direct the work of other employees, as long as this involves some independent judgment.
 There is no restriction as to the actual share of working time that involves supervisory duties.
 See Appendix \ref{sec:app_occclassify} for details.} These employees are considered to be part of a firm's management rather than its labor force and can therefore not join a union or be part of a bargaining unit.
 Representing the interests of capital owners, managers and supervisors typically oppose unionization and are thus treated as the ``out-group'' in our analysis.
 All other occupations form the ``in-group", as they are potentially in the bargaining unit and directly benefit from unionization.